LucaDeSiena/MuRAT/README.md

 *Q (Total attenuation)*:

 1) De Siena, L., C. Thomas, and R. Aster.
 "Multi-scale reasonable attenuation tomography analysis (MuRAT): An imaging algorithm designed for volcanic regions."
-Journal of Volcanology and Geothermal Research 277 (2014): 22-35. - older release that discusses the code for coda-normalisation.
+Journal of Volcanology and Geothermal Research 277 (2014): 22-35. - **Older release that discusses the code for coda-normalisation, also used in the early works of Prudencio et al. 2015a,b**

 2) De Siena, L., Giovanni Chiodini, Giuseppe Vilardo, Edoardo Del Pezzo, Mario Castellano, Simona Colombelli, Nicola Tisato, and Guido Ventura, 2017.
 Source and dynamics of a volcanic caldera unrest: Campi Flegrei, 1983–84.
-Scientific reports: Nature Journals 7, 8099. - More recent implementation of the Coda Normalization method with correction for coda attenuation variations.
+Scientific reports: Nature Journals 7, 8099. - **More recent implementation of the Coda Normalization method with correction for coda attenuation variations**

 *Qc and Peak Delay (Absorption and scattering)*:

 3) De Siena L., Calvet, M., Watson, K.J., Jonkers, A.R.T. and Thomas, C., 2016.
 Seismic scattering and absorption mapping of debris flows, feeding paths, and tectonic units at Mount St. Helens volcano.
-Earth and Planetary Science Letters, 442, pp.21-31. - Implementation of the older peak delay and Qc technique, both with regionalisation
+Earth and Planetary Science Letters, 442, pp.21-31. - **Implementation of the older peak delay and Qc technique, both with regionalisation**

 4) De Siena L., A. Amoruso, E. Del Pezzo, Z. Wakeford, M. Castellano, L. Crescentini, 2017.
 Space-weighted seismic attenuation mapping of the aseismic source of Campi Flegrei 1983–84 unrest.
-Geophysical Research Letters, 44.4 pp. 1740-1748. - First implementation with kernels for Qc.
+Geophysical Research Letters, 44.4 pp. 1740-1748. - **First implementation with kernels for Qc**

 5) Del Pezzo, E., De La Torre, A., Bianco, F., Ibanez, J., Gabrielli, S., and De Siena, L. (2018).
-Numerically Calculated 3D Space-Weighting Functions to Image Crustal Volcanic Structures Using Diffuse Coda Waves. - Numerical implementation of kernel functions
+Numerically Calculated 3D Space-Weighting Functions to Image Crustal Volcanic Structures Using Diffuse Coda Waves. - **Numerical implementation of kernel functions**

 6) Sketsiou P., F. Napolitano, A. Zenonos, L. De Siena, (2020).
 New insights into seismic absorption imaging.
-Physics of the Earth and Planetary Interiors, 298, 106337. - Comprehensive review of the method and future outlooks.
+Physics of the Earth and Planetary Interiors, 298, 106337. - **Comprehensive review of the method and future outlooks**

 *Disclaimer*
 ------------